 - A cheque requisition form along with supporting invoices should be forwarded to the Division Office for payment.
-A cheque will be issued from the Division Office. - Cash should not be used to pay expenses. - Each SCC is issued a credit card that may be used for purchasing or payments.
+A cheque or Electronic Funds Transfer (EFT) will be issued from the Division Office. - Cash should not be used to pay expenses. - Each SCC is issued a credit card that may be used for purchasing or payments.
 Receipts along with the credit card summary sheet should be forwarded to the Division Office no later than the 30th of each month.